lewelove/vellum/README.md

 The `vellum` CLI tool is the central driver for managing your library's state.

-* `vellum manifest` — Scans your library root for unmanaged audio directories and generates the initial `metadata.toml` anchor files.
+- `vellum manifest` — Scans your library root for unmanaged audio directories and generates the initial `metadata.toml` anchor files.
-* `vellum update` — The core compiler command.
+- `vellum update` — The core compiler command.
 Reads your TOML changes and writes the resolved `metadata.lock.json` files.
-* `vellum server` — Starts the Axum backend server and the MPD synchronization watchdog.
+- `vellum server` — Starts the Axum backend server and the MPD synchronization watchdog.
-* `vellum ui` — Starts the Vite/Svelte development server for the web interface.
+- `vellum ui` — Starts the Vite/Svelte development server for the web interface.
+- `vellum x` — Run defined actions via runtime router.